bruno-lang/alma/README.md

 To distinguish terminal and non-terminal tokens might be theoretically interesting but is of little importance when writing grammars.
 Rules without a reference are terminals, the rest isn't.
-However it is of far bigger practical interest to distinguish rule that form _words_ (no white-space between the parts) and rules that form _sentences_ (white-space between the parts).
-As white-space is explicit in `lingukit` there isn't a difference.
+However it is of far bigger practical interest to distinguish rules that form _words_ (no white-space between the parts) and rules that form _sentences_ (white-space between the parts).
+Now, as white-space is explicit in `lingukit` there isn't really a difference here.
 Use white-space literals or syntax sugar to gobble it between the words of a sentence or not use it between the letters of a word.

+To use something as a fragment a reference is prefixed with minus `-` so that the referenced rule will not be captured itself.
+Note however that references in such a rule again have to be prefixed to not be captured.
+Otherwise the parser will assume we are interested to have a node for them.

 **Can the parser benefit from memoization?**